PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

-Within `lower_onnx_to_ir`, one loop-local result is consumed by convergence and one terminal direct result after `_terminal_instancenorm_post_bias_stats` remains raw.
+Within `lower_onnx_to_ir`, one loop-local result is consumed by convergence and one terminal direct result after `_terminal_instancenorm_post_bias_stats` is retained as `_terminal_normalization_pad_stats`.
 Two additional recovery orchestrators select the same callback with flatten-only options and shared pass-state scope.
-A strict contract selects only the terminal direct occurrence for `_terminal_normalization_pad_stats`, preserving the loop-local consumer, orchestrated selections, live LayoutState, diagnostics sink, and following captured residual-add result.
-Retention must remain observation-only and add no graph work.
+The contract preserves the loop-local consumer, orchestrated selections, live LayoutState, diagnostics sink, and following captured residual-add result.
+The retained dictionary remains observation-only and adds no graph work.